Strasbourg-Flutter-Meetup/medical-device-classifier/README.md

 #### Implementing Rules

 The implementing rule view exists to provide the user MDR III specific impelementation rules in order to allow the user to use the classifier correctly.
 Furthermore a separated Implementing Rules view can be easily accessed from anywhere within the application, which will satisfy some specific requirements in **R3 Implementing rules**.

+#### General explanation of rules

+The general explanation of rules view exist to provide the user the MDCG explanations of rules in ir order to allow the user to use the classifier correctly.It satisfies the the requirement **R10 General explanation of rules**.

 #### Data Protection